Five days of weaving inspiration, teaching & community with 12 basketry experts from across the world in the heart of the Staffordshire countryside

 Free entry for all.

-Venue: Harrogate Convention Centre, Kings Road, Harrogate, HG1 5LADuring the weekend weave class you will receive targeted and concentrated tuition, with access to a range of specialist textile literature, samples and notes, with the purpose of you leaving with a firmer grasp of how cloth is woven.
+Venue: Morley Gallery, 61 Westminster Bridge Road, London SE1 7HTDuring the weekend weave class you will receive targeted and concentrated tuition, with access to a range of specialist textile literature, samples and notes, with the purpose of you leaving with a firmer grasp of how cloth is woven.

 Tutor: James Donald